Whitney Houston's hometown remembers her fondly

 POLITE, DOWN-TO-EARTH KID

-Besides her exceptional voice and looks that would earn her teenage modeling gigs in New York City, Houston was remembered as a polite, down-to-earth kid.
+Besides her exceptional voice and looks that would earn her teenage modelling gigs in New York City, Houston was remembered as a polite, down-to-earth kid.

 "She was not a teenager that hung out.
 She was very conservative," Miller said, adding that the Houston family was fairly low-key and private.